-Up to $1M is available from FIAL to support projects that encourage collaboration between small and large businesses to lift productivity and competitiveness.
+Up to $2M is available from FIAL Project Fund to support innovation projects that encourage collaboration between small and large businesses in the food and agribusiness sector, to lift productivity and competitiveness.

 FIAL Project Fund